aglantzrbc/sql-challenge/README.md

     departments d ON d.dept_no = b.dept_no;
 ```

-**Code Block 5** | *Code for the list of the department number for each employee along with that employee’s employee number, last name, first name, and department name*
+**Code Block 5** | *Code block for the list of the department number for each employee along with that employee’s employee number, last name, first name, and department name*

 5. *TASK:* List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.